-We're soon joined by a number of other hikers including, Fainting Goat, JPEG, Chris, Acorn, Stud, Dr. Bug, Turtle, Sherpa C, Lumber, and Paul Bunyan.
-For the CDT apparently not being a popular trail, there are a lot of hikers here.
+We’re soon joined by several other hikers including, Fainting Goat, JPEG, Chris, Acorn, Stud, Dr. Bug, Turtle, Sherpa C, Lumber, and Paul Bunyan.
+For the CDT not being a popular trail, there are a lot of hikers here.

 Hikers can choose between two hot springs near Doc Campbell’s for camping and soaking, the closer Gila Hot Springs and the slightly further (0.8 mi / 1.3 km) Wildwood Hot Springs.
 Walking in the direction of both, we meet the owner of Gila Hot Springs who tells us that it’s pretty crowded but he, “might have room for us under the bridge.”

 As attractive as sleeping under a bridge sounds, we decide to check the other option, Wildwood Hot Springs.

 When we arrive, the place is empty.
 No employees, no guests, no hiker trash, just a box for us to deposit our fee into.
 After a brief survey of the place, we decide we’re staying.